-Brickworks is a "relevant employer" and reports annually under the Workplace Gender Equality Act.
-Brickworks has also lodged its 2019-2020 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the News and Reports section of the Company's website: www.brickworks.com.au.
-It contains the Group's most recent Gender Equality Indicators.
+Brickworks is a "relevant employer" and reports annually under the Workplace Gender Equality Act (WGEA).
+Brickworks has also lodged its 2020-2021 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the Investor and Reports section of the Company's website: www.brickworks.com.au.
+It contains the Group's most recent Gender Equality Indicators as at 31 March 2021

-The Board has established measurable objectives toward gender diversity as follows:
+The Board has established measurable objectives toward gender diversity (measured as at 31 March each year consistent with its WGEA reporting) as follows: